-One scene that was scripted, but not featured in the film is a fourth Media Break sequence in which Brixby Snyder, a parody of Benny Hill whose running line is 'I'd buy that for a dollar!', is forcibly arrested on allegations of receiving sexual favors from under-aged co-stars.
-The scene would have taken place after RoboCop's reply to The Old Man's question, but the decision was made to instead end the film after Murphy's reply.
-As a result, there is no dialog mentioning the names of Brixby Snyder or his program 'It's Not My Problem' in the film.
+One scene that was scripted, but not featured in the film is a fourth Media Break sequence in which Brixby Snyder, a parody of Benny Hill whose running line is "I'd buy that for a dollar!", is forcibly arrested on allegations of receiving sexual favors from underaged co-stars.
+The scene would have taken place after RoboCop's reply to the Old Man's question, but the decision was made to instead end the film after Murphy's reply, because Director Paul Verhoeven felt the scripted ending was "more of a punch-line than a climax".
+As a result, there is no dialog mentioning the names of Brixby Snyder or his program "It's Not My Problem" in the film.

-RoboCop is seen walking on water near the end of the film.
+Paul Verhoeven: [religious imagery] RoboCop is seen walking on water near the end of the film.
 Verhoeven has stated that he sees the character as a futuristic version of Christ.
-Additional references include the gunshot blast to Murphy's hand as Jesus' hands being nailed to the cross, the bullet to Murphy's head seen as the Crown Of Thorns, and Boddicker's blood at the climax of the film turning the water red, like wine.
+Additional references include the gunshot blast to Murphy's hand as Jesus' hands being nailed to the cross, the bullet to Murphy's head seen as the Crown of Thorns, and Boddicker's blood at the climax of the film turning the water red, like wine.

 Joe P. Cox was originally supposed to have a much more gruesome death.
 In the original script during the climax, he got knocked off a scaffold and was impaled on a pole when he fell, and would then be eaten alive by dogs.